FE2B

 Elastic_Instability

-Effect of human passage on air curtain sealing in the doorways of a building
+Effect of human passage on air curtain sealing effectiveness

 Air curtains minimize heat and mass exchange between cold and warm environments, reducing energy loss and improving comfort.
 Laboratory experiments studied the impact of a person passing through the curtain, showing decreased effectiveness with increased walking speed.
 Using dye visualization and time-resolved particle image velocimetry, we examined flow structure and entrainment caused by the curtain-wake interaction, finding the effect independent of travel direction.
 The feasibility for hospital room containment was evaluated, comparing lab results with real-scale measurements, Fluent simulations, and theoretical models.
 Additionally, we analyzed the impact of heavier curtain fluids on air curtain stability and effectiveness.